Linear Actuators Improve Medical Equipment and Patient Care

 - Infusion pumps: Syringe pumps and small infusion pumps used to gradually administer intravenous medications to patients or to control small amounts of fluids in laboratory or research settings often include small, specialized electric linear actuators because they offer the precision, accuracy and repeatability that are necessary to these demanding applications.

 The above-mentioned applications only skim the surface of the use of linear actuators and electric linear actuators in medical applications.
 They can also be found in prosthetic limbs to allow smooth, quiet motion; other medical testing devices to provide positional precision; valve and pump actuation to allow accurate dosing; positioning devices for dental tools; locking mechanisms for vehicle-mounted wheelchair lifts; and many others.

-For information on selecting the right linear actuator for a medical device, machine or equipment, please contact a specialist at John Henry Foster.
+For information on selecting the right linear actuator for a medical device, machine or equipment, please contact a specialist at JHFOSTER.